Installation#

 python -m leaf.start

-This will launch a local web server, and you can access the LEAF web interface by navigating to http://localhost:4242 in your web browser.
-This NiceGUI ready to go on http://localhost:4242, http://172.28.36.57:4242, and http://192.168.1.26:4242 message indicates that the server is running and accessible from the browser.
+In the terminal there is also a message stating: This NiceGUI ready to go on http://localhost:4242, http://172.28.36.57:4242, and http://192.168.1.26:4242 message indicates that the server is running and accessible from the browser.

 When opening the browser and navigating to the LEAF web interface, you will see the log output by default.
 This page provides information about what is happening within the system.